 Method 1: Delegated Account

-A delegated account is a shared inbox that up to ten users (delegates) can access.
-Each delegate can send or receive emails from the account and you can keep the account organized using labels and filters.
+A delegated account is a shared inbox that up to 10 users (delegates) can access.
+Each delegate can send or receive emails from the account, and you can keep the account organized using labels and filters.

 You may wish to use this kind of account for customer service or a joint project, for example.
 A delegated account means everybody has access to all of the relevant information and communications.
 Plus, each user can see what messages have already been sent so no work or messages are repeated.

 Here’s how to add delegates to a Gmail account:

 Step 1: Open Gmail on your computer.
 (This process doesn’t work on the Gmail app).